jakapop1/.github.io/essays/AskingSmartQuestions.md

 <div class="bordered-section">

 Similarly to case 1, I found this question under the javascript tag.
 To me finding good questions was generally a bit more difficult, however this seemed to stand out among the others as the general question was titled in a clear and concise manner that utilized object and deviation.
-Titled: *How to calculate files array in nx dep-graph*, the object of the question is clearly stated with the deviation being the point of the question structured into a how to question with the object of the deviation also clearly stated.
+Titled: How to calculate files array in nx dep-graph, the object of the question is clearly stated with the deviation being the point of the question structured into a how to question with the object of the deviation also clearly stated.
 Clicking on the post, the poster stated the version of the software being used while also making it clear the type of file being created by the particular build they are using.
 The poster makes it clear that they are themselves acquainted with the software stating that the software’s current versions no longer produce a certain type of file.
 An example code is provided without having to click on any links while at the same time, the steps of the poster